jackdp/JPPack/Readme.md

 1. `ButtonCopyColor` - After the user clicks, the currently selected color is copied to the system clipboard.
 1. `ButtonPasteColor` - After clicking, the current color is set to the one from the clipboard (if it is correct).

-All of these buttons are inherited from the `TJppBasicSpeedButton` class, so you can freely set background colors, borders, fonts, for all available button states: *normal*, *hot*, *down* and *disabled*.
+All of these buttons are inherited from the `TJppBasicSpeedButton` class, so you can freely set PNG icons and background colors, borders, fonts, for all available button states: *normal*, *hot*, *down* and *disabled*.

 The `ButtonSpacing` property specifies the space between these buttons.